zaeemzadeh/ProcResNet_PyTorch/README.md

 python main.py --model_file 'models/resnet.py'     --model_name 'ResNet272'     --dataset 'cifar100'
 ```

-'regul_freq' is a number in range [0, 1] and determines how often the regularization is performed.
+'regul_freq' is a number in range [0, 1] and determines how often the regularization is performed (Default: 0.5).

 ## About Regularization of the Conv Layers
 The ProcResNet class has a method called 'regularize_convs', which is called after gradient descent update to enforce norm-preservation on the transition blocks.